kHarshit/kHarshit.github.io/_posts/2017-08-25-email-spam-filtering-text-analysis-in-r.md

 title: "Email spam filtering: Text analysis in R"
 date: 2017-08-25
 categories: [Data Science, Machine Learning, R]
+excerpt: "Building and evaluating an email spam filter using text analytics and machine learning in R."
 ---

 Email spam<sup id="a1">[1](#myfootnote1)</sup>, also known as junk email, is a type of electronic spam where unsolicited messages are sent by email.